logchange/hofund/README.md

 # hofund

-hofund is a tool set to monitor applications, connections and discover current state of components of the system
+🗡️💥 `hofund` ([pronunciation in Old Norse](https://forvo.com/word/h%C7%ABfu%C3%B0/), also you can pronunce it as`ho` `fund`) is a tool set to monitor applications, connections and discover current state of components of the system 💥🗡️

 ```
 Hǫfuð ("man-head," Norwegian hoved, Danish hoved, Swedish huvud and Icelandic höfuð)